 Quick guide to creating rules

 This article shows how to prepare your first signature rule.
 Some additional configuration options, such as enabling the Sent Items Update feature, are also mentioned.
+Use the links below for quick access.

 Once the installation of CodeTwo Exchange Rules Pro is completed and you have already configured the access rights to rules, you may move on to create your rule.
 You can either add a new rule straight away or start with the optional feature to set up the Sent Items Update service first before creating any rules.
 This service will let a user see the signatures added by the program in the Sent Items folder of this user's mailbox.
 To start the SIU configuration, click the Click to change link in the upper right corner of the Administration Panel (Fig. 1.).